 Life seems to get difficult quick if you can’t bring your coffee with you; but if you spill, your treasured drink can become a mortal enemy.
 Nobody wants that.
 The solution is a great travel mug — one that keeps your coffee hot, your sips accessible and your crotch free of searing pain and disappointment.
-Finding the best mug for your cup holder (or mesh slot on your favorite backpack) isn’t as easy as you’d think, but we’ve gone ahead and vetted, researched and tested anyway, because hell, it’s the Fortnight of Coffee.
-Here’s five great mugs, ranging from 12 to 17 ounces, for the backcountry hippie to the sharply dressed office warrior.
+Finding the best mug for your cup holder (or mesh slot on your favorite backpack) isn’t as easy as you’d think, but we’ve gone ahead and vetted, researched and tested anyway, because hell, it’s your cup of joe, the most important part of the morning.
+Here’s 10 great mugs, from the backcountry hippie to the sharply dressed office warrior. – Chris Wright

 Stanley Classic 16oz One Hand Vacuum Mug

-The Classic Travel Mug: Stanley’s been doing this for a long time, and their vacuum mug has the old-school looks to prove it.
-The Classic hits all the sipping points, with a large capacity, durable stainless steel construction, leak-proof seals and one-handed construction with push button open-and-close lid.
+The Classic Mug: Stanley’s been doing this for a long time, and their vacuum mug has the old-school looks to prove it.
+The Classic hits all the sipping points, with a large capacity, durable stainless steel construction, leak-proof seals and one-handed construction with a button-push open-and-close lid.
 Vacuum insulation keeps your java hot for close to six hours, and the eminent pea-green exterior still somehow manages to look great.

 Sigg Metro Mug